dmauro/node-jade-compress/README.md

 ### An asynchronous JS/CSS compressor with CoffeeScript and Sass support ###

-Node-jade-compress provides you with jade template filters that allow you to easily concatenate and minify your scripts and styles without an extra build step, and with support for CoffeeScript and Sass.
+Node-jade-compress provides you with jade template filters that allow you to easily concatenate, minify/uglify your scripts and styles without an extra build step, and with support for CoffeeScript and Sass.

 NOTE: This currently requires sass to be installed to work.
 I'm waiting on a bugfix in the node-sass